Peer Review Process

 Reviewers are asked to provide one of the following recommendations:

-Reject: The manuscript does not meet the journal's quality or scope requirements.
+Reject: the manuscript does not meet the journal’s quality standards or falls outside the scope of the journal.

-All reviewers fill in a standardized form containing clear criteria.
-In addition to this form, reviewers can add free comments, but the final recommendations must fall into one of the following categories:
+All reviewers complete a standardized review form containing clear evaluation criteria.
+In addition to the structured form, reviewers may also provide free comments to support the authors and editors.
+Final recommendations should fall within one of the following categories: